 They continued to escort her south and when they arrived at the entrance, they were greeted by two more soldiers, who wore the same armor as the others, and another more spectacularly dressed individual.

 "Sir, we've captured one of them," the leader of the escort reported.

 "You set fire to our community.
 What do you gain from this?"
 Sara asked bluntly.

 "Straight to the point, are we?" answered the soldier who was dressed in a golden armor with pauldrons crafted of something akin to crystal.
-He had the same emblem on his chest and, but the helm itself was more elegant.
-It had a lock of long blonde hair to hung lower than, but matched the color of, his own blonde hair.
+He had the same emblem on his chest but the helm he wore was much more elegant.
+It had a lock of long blonde hair that hung lower than, but matched the color of, his own blonde hair.
 He also sported a cape of a deep dark blue with a gold fringe, and a large broadsword that he had to hold with both hands.

 Sara had had enough.
-She balled her fist up and tried to calm herself.
-Bolts of lightning surged through her closed fist and the soldier holding that arm became startled.
+She balled her fists up and tried to calm herself.
+Bolts of lightning surged through her closed fists and the soldier holding that arm became startled.

 "I'm just doing my job.
 Please don't blame me," he whispered.